william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

 ![dpsl](/assets/dpsl27.jpg)

 Finally arriving at the three rivers junction camp, I met Trevor, who had also gone through the Cameron River trail.
-We had a nice talk, and it turns out he works at Bremerton, or at Kitsap Naval Submarine base, I don't remember.
-But he and his two roomates each only bay 650 rent, and hvae a big house.
+We had a nice talk, and it turns out he works at Bremerton, or at Kitsap Naval Submarine base, I don't remember which.
+But he and his two roomates each only bay 650 rent, and live a big house.
 It's a totally different world on the peninsula huh.
 Anyways, he was super chill, and was surprised at my knowledge of so many military affairs and terminologies.
 Again, my humanities and history knowledge is really only good for talking to people with.

 That night I didn't sleep so well, I'm not sure why.
 The capmsite was big, clear, with safe trees, and no bugs.
 And a nice toilet.
 But I just didn't sleep that well.
 This happens to me often now.
 I think I'm becoming old.
 Anyways, I read Ecclesiastes and some of Luke, before I finally fell asleep.